Hair loss causes

 Hormonal hair loss

-- In balding persons’ hair follicles sensitivity of receptors to androgens is higher than normal, thus, resulting again in a more pronounced effect of androgens (that is, hair loss) in normal levels.
+- In balding persons’ hair follicles, the sensitivity of receptors to androgens is higher than normal, thus, resulting again in a more pronounced effect of androgens (that is, hair loss) in normal levels.

 - The activity of the enzyme 5-alpha reductase is higher in the balding area, thus, converting more testosterone to dihydrotestosterone.
 The higher the proportion of DHT to testosterone; the faster is the hair loss process.